Last Updated on February 28, 2021 by Shaun Snapp

 Well, if every single CEO Bill McDermott speaks to want to align with “this stuff,” why is the S/4HANA uptake so tiny?

-The issue Bill McDermott is describing related to running the same database for the ERP system as for analytics is not a very big issue for customers.
-Data can be brought over into the data warehouse, and this has been a good design for decades.
+Bill McDermott describes running the same database for the ERP system as analytics is not a very big issue for customers.
+Data can be brought over into the data warehouse, which has been a good design for decades.
 If every single CEO wants to align to “all this stuff,” it is most likely because the CEO does not have enough of an understanding of software or business intelligence to know why it is not very advantageous.
 CEOs at most companies are not technologists, so they don’t know.
 Furthermore, other ERP companies are not following SAP down this path of using an analytical database for ERP to sit on top of.
 So if it is so advantageous as SAP states, the question should be, why not.

 Furthermore, other ERP companies are not following SAP down this path of using an analytical database for ERP to sit on top of.
 So if it is so advantageous as SAP states, the question should be, why not?
 Either SAP is the only ERP vendor to figure this out, or it is simply not that much of an advantage.

 The SAP BW and Business Objects are designed to run on data warehouses and not on S/4HANA.
 The most impressive analytics product that SAP has in its portfolio is Lumira, but Lumira does not sell very well, and I am told Lumira lacks in substance.
 And I have yet to hear of Lumira being run on S/4HANA.
-The things that Bill McDermott is describing in his quote, SAP customers are simply not doing in any significant number.
+Bill McDermott describes in his quote that SAP customers are simply not doing in any significant number.